SherAdnanKhan/packt-api/src/resources/documentation/accesstoken.md

 You are able to set a token as a sandbox token - you should do this if you are using a token in dev, test or stage.
 Use Sandbox tokens for testing.

 This allows us to identify requests from test environments and ensures that any requests remain transient on our systems.
-All requests using sandbox tokens will
+All transactions using sandbox tokens will be treated as a test transaction.

--
-- Not a permission per-se but should be used when testing.
-- All requests here will be transient

 ## Access Permissions